A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Fractionation decision

-\paragraph{Radio-sensitization mechanism} This mechanism, as discussed in Section \ref{sec: introduction}, enhances the radiation-induced cell kill.
+\paragraph{Radio-sensitization mechanism} This mechanism enhances the radiation-induced cell kill.
 Therefore, radio-sensitization may change the shape of the LQ survival curve.
-In particular, several clonogenic assay studies suggest that this mechanism increases the initial slope of the LQ model.
-More specifically, they report an increase in the linear term of the LQ model without an appreciable change in the quadratic term (see, e.g., \cite{Franken2001,Franken2012,Franken2013,Chavaudra1989,Miller1992a,Miller1992b}).
-Moreover, the extent of this increase depends on the drug concentration level.
-Therefore, to accommodate the radio-sensitization mechanism, one may add a multiplicative term with respect to the radiation dose and drug concentration level to the exponent of the LQ model (see Appendix \ref{sec: appendix_BEDExt}).
+In particular, several clonogenic-assay studies suggest that this mechanism increases the initial slope of the LQ model.
+More specifically, they report an increase in the linear term of the LQ model without an appreciable change in the quadratic term (see, e.g., \cite{Franken2001,Franken2012,dai2013,joiner2009,Chavaudra1989,Miller1992b}).
+Moreover, the extent of this increase depends on the drug's concentration.
+Therefore, to accommodate the radio-sensitization mechanism, one may add a multiplicative term with respect to the radiation dose and the drug's concentration to the exponent of the LQ model (see Appendix \ref{sec: appendix_BEDExt}).

-\paragraph{Extending BED to concurrent CRT} Clonogenic assay studies on additivity and radio-sensitization mechanisms suggest possible changes in the LQ survival curve in the presence of chemotherapeutic agents.
-This in turn motivates the extension of the BED model to concurrent CRT as follows: We assume that the additional biological damage due to additivity and radio-sensitization is accounted for via adding a linear and multiplicative term to the BED model, respectively.
-More specifically, consider a treatment regimen in which a drug concentration level of $c_i$ and a radiation dose of $d_i$ are administered at treatment fraction $i=1,\ldots,n$.
+\paragraph{Extending BED to concurrent CRT} The radiation BED model is originally motivated by the LQ survival curve.
+Chemotherapeutic agents change the LQ survival curve due to their additivity and radio-sensitization mechanisms.
+Hence, to extend the BED model to concurrent CRT we assume that the additional biological damage due to additivity and radio-sensitization is accounted for via adding a linear and multiplicative term to the BED model, respectively.
+More specifically, consider a treatment regimen in which a drug concentration of $c_i$ and a radiation dose of $d_i$ are administered at treatment fraction $i=1,\ldots,n$.
 We define a function $B: \mathbb{R}^2 \rightarrow \mathbb{R}$ as